jjcharzynski/WCA-Cubing-Data-Functions/README.md

 ## Allowed Use

-The code uses WCA cubing data.
+The code uses World Cubing Association competition results data.
 The WCA allows this information to be re-published, in whole or in part, as long as users are clearly notified of the following:

 > This information is based on competition results owned and maintained by the
 > World Cube Association, published at [https://worldcubeassociation.org/results](https://worldcubeassociation.org/results).